-Where is the perfect playground for a family who loves the outdoors?
-The Colorado mountains?
-Or, perhaps, the California coast?
-How about the rolling hills of Southern Indiana?
-While images of the Rocky Mountains and Yosemite National Park routinely find their way into articles about dream destinations, most people probably haven?t read much about Southern Indiana.
+by Duane Bolin – If someone were to ask, where is the perfect playground for a family who loves the outdoors?
+I’m guessing Hemlock Cliffs Indiana might not be your first answer.
+The Colorado mountains, perhaps.
+Or maybe the California coast.
+But, the rolling hills of Southern Indiana?
+Not so much.
+While images of the Rocky Mountains and Yosemite National Park routinely find their way into articles about dream destinations, most people probably haven’t read much about the Hemlock Cliffs of Southern Indiana.
 It is, after all, one of those flat, flyover states populated with corn fields.

-While much of Indiana does consist of flat farmland created by the work of glaciers millions of years ago, Southern Indiana also boasts rolling hills, lush forests, lakes, rivers and karst (cave) topography.
+While much of Indiana does consist of flat farmland created by the work of glaciers millions of years ago, Southern Indiana, and its moderately famous Hemlock Cliffs, also boast rolling hills, lush forests, lakes, rivers, and caves.
 As glaciers melted and retreated, glacial runoff carved a unique landscape that beckons to be explored.

-Local EarthCaches have found us at caves, sandstone cliffs full of fossils, rock shelters used by Native Americans, mineral springs, waterfalls, natural bridges, arches, sinkholes, wetlands and towering riverfront bluffs.
-EarthCaches have also taught us a lot about geological significance of these fascinating areas.
-And after finding many caches together, our family was inspired to create our own at one of our favorite spots on the Hoosier: Hemlock Cliffs.
+Local EarthCaches have lead us to caves, sandstone cliffs full of fossils, rock shelters used by Native Americans, mineral springs, waterfalls, natural bridges, arches, sinkholes, wetlands, and towering riverfront bluffs.
+EarthCaches have also taught us a lot about geological significance of these fascinating areas and after finding many caches together, our family was inspired to create our own at one of our favorite spots on the Hoosier: Hemlock Cliffs.

 We discovered Hemlock Cliffs years ago while geocaching; we knew its unique geology contained a treasure trove of science lessons.
 So we decided to explore it again with a fresh eye toward teaching others about its natural wonders, a little taste of Hoosier Appalachia.

-Our initial excursion also sent us following stream beds off-trail to check out hidden alcoves, natural springs, small caves and interesting rock formations.
-Our favorite led to a large rock shelter locals call Hemlock Cavern, or Indian Cave, depending upon whom you ask.
+Our initial Hemlock Cliffs excursion also sent us following stream beds off-trail to check out hidden alcoves, natural springs, small caves, and interesting rock formations.
+But, our favorite Hemlock Cliffs adventure led to a large rock shelter locals call Hemlock Cavern, or Indian Cave, depending upon whom you ask.
 While not technically a cavern or a cave, it is a deep, wide rock fortress once used by Native Americans.
 During rainy weather, a seasonal waterfall known as Messmore Falls cascades across the front of the shelter, and our children loved exploring boulders around the perimeter.

 Duane Bolin is a freelance writer who lives in Southern Indiana with his wife and three children.
 Together, they love to explore the great outdoors, especially hiking and geocaching in the Hoosier National Forest.